 Specifically, the data revealed that the risk of venous thromboembolism, a reported Yaz blood clot which develops in the leg veins and could travel to the lungs, is 43% to 65% higher with drospirenone pills, compared to older, more traditional types of oral contraceptives.
 According to the Yaz blood clot survey, for every 10,000 women taking a drospirenone-containing pill per year, eight to ten of these individuals will develop a venous thromboembolism blood clot.
 The FDA also recently released a study tying drospirenone birth control pills, such as Yaz, to blood clots, announcing that these oral contraceptives can raise a user’s risk of blood clots by nearly 74%.

 Yasmin and Yaz are two separate birth control brand names manufactured by Bayer Healthcare that prevent unwanted pregnancy.
-Yaz has 24 days of active pills intended to shorten a women's period, while Yasmin has the traditional 21 active pills.
+Yaz has 24 days of active pills intended to shorten a woman’s period, while Yasmin has the traditional 21 active pills.
 Both Yasmin and Yaz contain the ingredients drospirenone and ethinyl estradiol.

-One of the most popular oral contraceptives on the market, Yasmin and Yaz contain a different type of hormone known as drsp or drospirenone.
+Two of the most popular oral contraceptives on the market, Yasmin and Yaz contain a different type of hormone known as drsp or drospirenone.
 Although Bayer Healthcare claims that they are as safe as other types of birth control pills, drospirenone can reportedly increase a user’s potassium levels.
 This can lead to serious health problems, which are particularly dangerous for those with kidney, liver and adrenal disease.
 Serious side effects of Yaz and Yasmin may include:

 Those with certain risk factors such as cardiovascular disease, diabetes or high blood pressure have an increased chance of developing these Yaz side effects.